D.R.I.V.E.: MLB Projections for the 60-Game 2020 Season

 DataRobot Intelligent Value Estimator for 2020 MLB Team and Player Performance

-Before the 2020 season started, we predicted how the MLB season would unfold — for teams and for individual players — by leveraging DataRobot’s leading artificial intelligence platform.
+Before the 2020 season started, we predicted how the MLB season would unfold — for teams and for individual players — by leveraging DataRobot’s leading AI Cloud platform.
 Then COVID changed the world.
 Health, the economy, and our entire way of life have all been fundamentally changed, as have the sports we all enjoy.
 After months of MLB and the MLBPA discussions, baseball has enacted a 60-game schedule and, hopefully, playoffs.

 Who is projected to win each division in the abbreviated season?
 Who will make the wildcard?
 Who will be the top pitchers and batters?
 This article discusses these questions and more, including how our predictions were made and how things would have been different if there were 16 playoff teams, as had been planned at one point.